birddograbbit/magic8-accuracy-predictor/CLEANUP_PLAN.md

 # Magic8 Accuracy Predictor - Codebase Cleanup Plan

 ## Overview
-This document tracks the organization and cleanup status of the project codebase as of June 30, 2025.
+This document tracks the organization and cleanup status of the project codebase as of July 1, 2025.

-## Current Status Update (June 30, 2025)
+## Current Status Update (July 1, 2025)

 ### Major Progress Made ✅
 1. **Data Processing Fixed**: Replaced slow processor with optimized version that processes 1.5M trades in 0.6 minutes
 2. **All Strategies Found**: Including Sonar (was missing due to wrong column parsing)
 3. **Column Mapping Fixed**: Created `phase1_data_preparation_fixed.py` to handle actual CSV column names

-### Critical File Confusion Issues 🚨
-- Multiple versions of phase1_data_preparation.py (original, v2, fixed)
-- Multiple data processing scripts (fixed, fixed_v2, optimized, optimized_v2)
-- Multiple data directories with different processing results
-- Inconsistent column names between processed data and expected format
+### Cleanup Summary
+All deprecated processors and outdated documentation have been removed.
+The `archive/` directory contains any historical scripts kept for reference.

 ## File Categories (UPDATED)